Floodlights

 • Far Cyc (cyc is short for cyclorama)

 • Broad area lights include Ellipsoidal Reflector Floodlights (ERFs) sometimes called “scoops” or more generic flood lights.
-Scoops can be useful for lighting the curved part of curved cycs – and any of these types can be good choices for worklights.
+Scoops can be useful for lighting the curved part of curved cycs – and any of these types can be good choices for work lights.

 Kliegle Scoop